Exciting News! Applications Now Open for September 2026 Admissions!

 Continuing Care Assistant (CCA) Diploma Program

-Become a Certified Continuing Care Assistant (CCA) in Just 25 Weeks—With Free Tuition CCATCM’s CCA Diploma is government-funded and fully licensed by the Health Association of Nova Scotia.
+Become a Certified Continuing Care Assistant (CCA) in Just 25 Weeks – fully licensed by the Health Association of Nova Scotia.
 Get hands-on training in dementia, Alzheimer’s, and palliative care, then graduate ready to support people of all ages in homes, long-term-care, and community settings.

 Why Choose CCA Diploma?